Mickkers/PlatformerW1/README.md

 ### Player Respawn
 The PlayerRespawn class is responsible for resetting the player's attributes and position to the last collected checkpoint when the player is out of health and respawns.
 ## Enemy
+Enemies have health and patrol a predefined area, they chase the player if the player is within the patrol area.
+Enemies attack the player if the player is inside the attack range.
+### Enemy Health
+The EnemyHealth class contains an enemy object's health attributes and death sequence.
+### Enemy Movement
+The EnemyMovement class contains logic for the eneme object's patrolling and chasing behvaiours.
+### Enemy Attack
+Enemies are able to attack the player in two ways, melee and ranged, depending on their variant.
+The EnemyAttack class is an abstract class mainly containing logic to check if a player is within an enemy's attack range.
+The melee enemy's attack actions are in the **EnemyMelee** child class.
+The ranged enemy's attack action are in the **EnemeyRange** child class.
 ## Objects

 ## Traps